yehia67/documentation/wallets/0.1/hub/how-to-guides/install-hub.md

 Here, you can see that MariaDB 10.3.10 is installed, which is a later version than the minimum of 10.2.1.

-## Step 3.
+### Step 3.
 Build Hub

-After setting up all these dependencies, you need to install and build Hub.
+After setting up all these dependencies, you can install and build Hub.

 1. Clone the GitHub repository